Healthcare Actuary – A Day in the Life

 In an office setting, healthcare actuaries use electronic health records data collected from national databases to analyze and condense information.
 They are responsible for creating and filing monthly, quarterly, and annual financial reports.
 They study trends related to healthcare to stay informed of new opportunities and potential risks associated with the formation of current and newly proposed insurance policies and premiums.

-Healthcare actuaries must also be aware of proposed legislation at the federal and state level and use this information to predict and draft new company policies.
+Healthcare actuaries must also be aware of proposed legislation at the federal and state levels and use this information to predict and draft new company policies.
 They are typically tasked with researching and authoring new proposals for offering additional services or premiums, such as the possible implications of the addition of chiropractic services or mental health coverage to a health insurance policy.

 Communicative tasks for healthcare actuaries typically involve consulting with management teams who train employees on best practices for collecting, calculating, and storing data.
 They may travel to consult and train colleagues at different branches or in related financial risk management industries.